 Geoscience Australia has released a new Tropical Cyclone Hazard Assessment - the TCHA18.
 The TCHA18 is freely accessible and is available to download.
-The TCHA18 consists of four products:
+The TCHA18 consists of six products:

 The national Tropical Cyclone Hazard Assessment (TCHA) defines the severe wind hazard posed to Australia based on the frequency and intensity of tropical cyclones making landfall around the Australian coastline.

 The TCHA provides vital information to emergency managers, town planners and infrastructure owners to plan and reduce the threat of tropical cyclone hazard on the Australian coast, and for the insurance industry to understand the tropical cyclone risk as an input to pricing insurance premiums.

 The TCHA is a key data source to calculate local cyclone impact models for the development of evidence-based disaster management plans, evacuation plans or inform infrastructure planning or mitigation strategies.
 High risk areas can be identified and prioritised for further analysis, or to extract scenarios to explore risk mitigation and community safety at a local and regional level.

 Geoscience Australia provides essential evidence based information to government and emergency managers around Australia to improve our communities' ability to prepare for, mitigate against and respond to natural disasters.
 Contact us at email@example.com if you need further information.

 The TCHA has had a major update to include scientific advances in understanding tropical cyclone hazard including:

 - An upgrade to the methods that control the size of simulated tropical cyclones.
 The model relates size of the tropical cyclone to its intensity and latitude, providing a more realistic evolution of the size of the cyclones over their lifetime.